iits-consulting/otc-infrastructure-charts-template/README.md

 ```
 All _projectValues_ variables are given over to argo, and we can reuse them here.

-In this example the _stage_, _adminDomain_ _storageClassKmsKeyId_ variables are handed over to argo.
+In this example the _stage_ or _rootDomain_ variables are handed over to argo.

 ## How to integrate Business Apps